-2.1.3.
-The global scale
+2.1.3 The global scale

-A strength of global ocean models is their capacity to comprehensively represent the global overturning circulation and ocean ventilation.
+- 230 A strength of global ocean models is their capacity to comprehensively represent the global overturning circulation and ocean ventilation.
 These processes control the time scales over which waters are sequestered in the ocean interior and determine how long surface waters are exposed to the atmosphere and can exchange properties, including CO2, before being injected back into the ocean interior (Naveira Garabato et al. 2017).
-Similarly, the large-scale overturning circulation and the patterns associated with ventilation are important to consider in the context of deploying OAE at scale, as these patterns exert strong control on the efficiency of OAE at sequestering CO2 (e.g., Burt et al. 2021).
+Similarly, the large-scale overturning circulation and the patterns associated with ventilation are important to consider in the context of deploying OAE at scale, as these patterns exert strong - 235 control on the efficiency of OAE at sequestering $CO_2$ (e.g., Burt et al. 2021).

 When global ocean models are dynamically coupled with models of the land biosphere and the atmosphere, they are referred to as Earth System Models (ESMs) and can be employed to explore Earth system feedbacks to mCDR.
 In the case of OAE, the main feedback is the change in atmospheric pCO2 and air-sea gas exchange that will result when CDR approaches are implemented at scale.
 While regional models have to be forced by atmospheric CO2 concentrations, ESMs represent the atmospheric reservoir and are forced by CO2 emissions into the atmosphere, which then interacts with land and ocean carbon reservoirs.
 Only the latter approach can account for OAE-induced reductions in the atmospheric CO2 inventory which, in turn, would lead to a systematic reduction in air-sea CO2 fluxes.
-Regional models and global ocean models that do not explicitly represent the atmospheric CO2 reservoir and instead are changes in temperature, albedo, nutrient cycles, and biological responses which can be studied with the help of ESMs.
+Regional models and global ocean models that do not explicitly represent the atmospheric CO2 tue to OAE.
+Depending on the alkaline material applied, there may also be feedbacks associated with changes in temperature, albedo, nutrient cycles, and biological responses which can be studied with the help of ESMs.